Owls (Millennium): Plot

-In Damascus, Syria, a team of men excavate a piece of petrified wood—the True Cross.
-They are interrupted by the arrival of two armed assailants; one of the excavators, Le Fur, clutches the wood as a shield, and the attackers' guns jam when they attempt to fire on him.
-However, when Le Fur attempts to smuggle the wood out of the country, he is killed by a bomb at the airport and the cross is taken by a man named Helmut Gunsche.
-Gunsche later calls his employer, Rudolf Axmann, to inform him of the theft; Axmann's cufflinks bear a Germanic rune.
+In Damascus, a team of men excavate a piece of petrified wood—the True Cross—but are interrupted by the arrival of two armed assailants; one of the excavators, Le Fur, clutches the wood as a shield, and the attackers' guns jam when they attempt to fire on him.
+However, when Le Fur attempts to smuggle the wood out of the country, he is killed by a bomb at the airport.
+The Cross is taken by a man named Helmut Gunsche, who later calls his employer, Rudolf Axmann, to inform him of the theft; Axmann's cufflinks bear a Germanic rune.

-In Seattle, Washington, Catherine Black (Megan Gallagher) meets Clear Knight (Kimberly Patton), an executive at Aerotech International.
-Knight offers Black a position as a counselor for the fledgling company, which she accepts.

-Millennium Group member Peter Watts (Terry O'Quinn) meets several other Group members to discuss the competing factions within the Group—the Roosters believe that the coming millennium will trigger a theological apocalypse, while the Owls believe the end of the world will be a secular, material disaster.
+In Seattle, Catherine Black (Megan Gallagher) meets Clear Knight (Kimberly Patton), an executive at Aerotech International.
+Knight offers Catherine a position as a counselor for the fledgling company, which she accepts.
+Elsewhere, Millennium Group investigator Peter Watts (Terry O'Quinn) meets several other Group members to discuss the competing factions within the Group—the Roosters believe that the coming millennium will trigger a biblical apocalypse, while the Owls believe the end of the world will be a secular, material disaster.
 The discovery and theft of the True Cross threatens to tip the internecine conflict in the favor of the Owls, leaving them in control of the Group; the assembled members are Roosters and wish to stop this.